intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

   * More details on all the parameters in [here](https://github.com/intel/nlp-training-and-inference-openvino/tree/main/question-answering-bert-qat/docs/params_table.md)

 ## Helm Usage
- Steps to install Helm chart with both training and inference .
-More details on Helm commands [here](https://helm.sh/docs/helm/helm_install/)
+This section contains step-by-step details to install specific Helm charts with both training and inference.
+[Learn more about Helm commands.](https://helm.sh/docs/helm/helm_install/)

-### Usecase 1:

-  QAT with Inference using Optimum Intel.
+### Usecase 1: QAT with Inference using Optimum Intel.
   We have options to run inference on two ways
   1. Using Input CSV file( Default behaviour)
   2. Using Arguments(Optional) - Question and Context Argument.
 We need to edit `deployment_optimum.yaml` to run inference based on question and context argument.
 We need to pass question and context as below in `deployment_optimum.yaml`: